-A comprehensive guide to identifying addiction and supporting a spouse through recovery
+A comprehensive guide to addiction and recovery in a marriage

 Are you worried that your husband or wife’s drinking or drug use?
 Do you believe you may be living with an alcoholic husband or that your wife is an addict?
 Dealing with an addicted spouse can be quite difficult.
 Find out the ways you can best support your significant other in seeking the treatment and rehabilitation that he or she needs.

 The consequences of drug and alcohol abuse in a relationship

 Drug and alcohol abuse affect our nation in a big way.
 The consequences can be quite costly.
 An estimated 440 billion dollars is spent annually in the US on costs related to alcohol, illicit drugs and prescription painkillers, including related crime, lost work productivity and health care.
 Moreover, substance abuse can be deadly.
 Despite a small drop between 2017 and 2018, drug overdose death rates in the U.S. have increased nearly fourfold over the past two decades, growing from 16,849 in 1999 to 67,367 in 2018, according to the CDC.

 While many are able to regulate their consumption, indulging in the occasional alcoholic drink, for others, drug and alcohol abuse can be devastating to themselves and their loved ones.

 The consequences of drug abuse and alcohol abuse are numerous.
 Substance use disorders do not just affect the individual abusing drugs or alcohol.
 Rather, they have many real and significant impacts on those closest to the addict and alcoholic, especially on intimate relationships.
 When a wife or husband is an addict, it is highly likely that their partner will also suffer the negative consequences of addiction.